Was doing some shopping this morning. As I was checking out, I noticed that Amazon was adding delivery charges to my purchase.

 2. Never trust the App’s routes:

+**Update** – The apps routes HAVE improved.
+No doubt after this, and the feedback through the app, they realised it totally took the piss and changed it.
+You do get the odd point way out, which can lead to a couple of extra miles or more than 20.
 Before I start, let’s clarify two things 1) Route: The order taken between points 2) Navigation: The navigation in terms of exact streets and roads taken between each point.
 Induction videos and Amazon ‘Flextra Mile’ and other literature and releases from Amazon will tell you ‘the best and most efficient way to deliver is by following the route suggested by the app’.
 Sure, the Navigation between the points is the best and most efficient, it’s just the Route it selects between those points is wrong.
 Totally disregard the Route the app gives you.
 It’s wrong.
 It makes driver’s journey much longer in terms of time and distance.
 Amazon app does not suggest a ‘linear journey’.
 It suggests a journey with travel between two or more locations or districts or neighbourhoods; whilst not delivering all the parcels in that neighbourhood, it will send you to the next, then back again to deliver some more.
 It can do this anything from 2-4 different neighbourhoods, never delivering fully in that area, sending you somewhere else, then getting you to come back.
 To start my round, I check the waypoints and have in my mind the order in which I’d like to deliver them.
 I select my Route and let the app do the Navigation.

 3. Amazon Flex Tapping: